 Useful information for the Mt Washington Auto Road

-Guided tours are $US39 per adult, $US18 for children aged 5-12 and free for those under five.
+Guided tours are $US50 – $55 per adult, depending on the dates. $US18 for children aged 5-12 and free for those under five.

 The road is usually open from mid-May until late October between 7:30 AM and 6 PM.

-One way hiker shuttles are available for $US35 one way.
+One way hiker shuttles are available for $US55 one way and $US30 for dogs.
 (The mountain is on the Appalachian Trail.)

 There are width and length restrictions for private vehicles.
 Don’t even think of taking your RV up the road.

-In the winter between December and March, 90 minute snowcoach tours are offered for $US49 per person.
+In the winter between December and March, 90 minute snowcoach tours are offered for $US65- $US70 per person depending on the time.
+Kids aged 5 – 12 are $US35 – $US40 depending on the tome.
 It’s possible to snowshoe down – weather permitting – from the SnowCoach top of the tour at treeline or 4,200 feet.
 Great Glen Trails, offers snowshoe rentals, tours and lessons.

 The Mt Washington Cog Railway (which is located off Route 302 in Bretton Woods, New Hampshire) was built in 1869; it also gets an international first as the world’s first mountain cog railway.
 The three hour round trip departs hourly on the half hour – whether its sunny or snowy.